 The Qin Dynasty (221-206 BCE), China’s first unified empire, established the parameters of a civilisation that was to become the world’s longest continuous one.
 At the conclusion of this short course, you will have developed an appreciation of the historical and cultural dimensions of this dynasty, and an understanding of its lasting legacy.

-Between December 2018 and April 2019, Te Papa Tongarewa: Museum of New Zealand will host an exhibition of objects (including a number of terracotta soldiers from tomb complex of the First Emperor of the Qin) largely sourced from the Shaanxi History Museum, People’s Republic of China, entitled “Terracotta Warriors: Guardians of Immortality”.
-This course is timed to coincide with the opening of this exhibition, and will appeal to anyone with an interest in Chinese history and archaeology.
+Between December 2018 and April 2019, Te Papa Tongarewa: Museum of New Zealand is hosting an exhibition of objects (including a number of terracotta soldiers from the tomb complex of the First Emperor of the Qin) largely sourced from the Shaanxi History Museum, People’s Republic of China, entitled “Terracotta Warriors: Guardians of Immortality”.
+This course is a great companion piece to the exhibition and will appeal to anyone with an interest in Chinese history and archaeology.

 Recommended reading list:

 - Denis Twitchett and Michael Loewe, eds., The Cambridge History of China: Volume 1: The Ch’in and Han Empires, 221 B.C.-A.D.
 220 (Cambridge University Press, 1986)

 - Yuri Pines, Lothar von Falkenhausen, Gideon Shelach, and Robin D.S.
 Yates, eds., Birth of an Empire: The State of Qin Revisited (Berkeley: University of California Press, 2014)

 - Patricia Buckley Ebrey, The Cambridge illustrated history of China (Cambridge: Cambridge University Press, 2010)